xvdp/magi/README.md

 # Magi
 *Magister Lt. teacher*

 A collection of augmentation, training and dataloader wrappers for `pytorch`.
-This set of tools was built to address the fact that world data is multimodal and chaotic, one may want to pass images alongside with annotations, sounds or graphs into a learner, or a collection of data may require to share parameters across multiple models, or a model may require benchmarking across augmentation ranges, or augmentation could require exploration of different probability distributions.
-Each of the cases mentioned requires bootstrapping existing pipleines which eventually became untennable.
+This set of tools was built to address the fact that world data is multimodal, one may want to pass images alongside with annotations, sounds or graphs into a learner, or a collection of data may require to share parameters across multiple models, or a model may require benchmarking across augmentation ranges, or augmentation could require exploration of different probability distributions.

-To handle mulitmodal data, a feature class `Item` was designed on top of a list, with per item tags, interpretable by augmentation to --for instance-- rotate a 3d point cloud, or position parameters along side an image.
-To handle distributions, every augmentation parameter can be constant or randomized by a distribution in the exponential family.
-To handle compactness, operations without gradients are in place by default, but data can be generically cloned or profiled.
-To handle benchmarking augmentation can be passed to dataloaders as dictionaries with ranges.
-Transforms are differentiable.

 Parts:<br>
-1. Agumentation
+1. Agumentation -
-2. Features
+2. Features - data container `Item`
 3. Datasets and Dataloaders